ray-project/ray/doc/source/serve/model_composition.md

 ## Next Steps

-To learn more about deployment graphs, check out these resources:

-* [Deployment graph patterns](serve-deployment-graph-patterns): a cookbook of common graph examples you can incorporate into your own graph
+To learn more about deployment graphs, check out some [deployment graph patterns](serve-deployment-graph-patterns-overview) you can incorporate into your own graph!